Sonamaker1/CPPIA_Panda3D/README.md

+# CPPIA Panda3D

+This intended to grow into a full rewrite of the Panda3D python-bridge using Haxe and a dll for CPPIA.
+It's a bit rough around the edges for now.
+I was able to open a window and recolor it with haxe code though, which is great!
+Support for multiple haxe source files seems to work as well.

 # How to Add a New Function to the Cppia Bridge

 This guide explains how to expose a new C++ function to the Cppia scripting layer.
 The system uses a bridge architecture to pass calls from the interpreted Cppia script (`api`) to the compiled Haxe host (`host`), which then calls into Native C++.